luiselopezlopez/TerraformLab/labs/1.1/README.md

 Refer to the first lab if you need help getting the apply to run.

-## Step 2 - Adding additional to an existing environment.
+## Step 2 - Adding a Linux Function and it's associated Storage Account

 Now we have an environment with a service plan in it, what we want to do now is add a resource without re-creating the environment.
 So let's do this by adding an Azure Function which uses our plan we just created.